Content

 Available (no shortage)

-Shortages also depend greatly on your location, so you might find that a shortage affects your local area while not others.
+Shortages also depend greatly on your location, so you might find that a shortage affects your local area or state while not others.
 Just because a shortage hasn’t yet been reported to the FDA doesn’t guarantee that you’ll be able to find that medication at your pharmacy.

 How Does an Unfilled ADHD Prescription Affect Me as a Patient?

 If you’re diagnosed with ADHD, then you likely need treatment to manage your symptoms.
-The research shows that the most effective treatment for ADHD [11*] is psychiatric medication—specifically stimulant medications like Adderall and Ritalin.
-When federal drug shortages affect your ability to get the medications you need, then your ADHD symptoms can go unmanaged for long periods of time.
+The research shows that the most effective treatment for ADHD[13] is medication — specifically stimulant medications like Adderall and Ritalin.

 • An increased risk of substance use disorder.
 People with ADHD often self-medicate with unsafe and illegal stimulant drugs to try to get the same effect.